Skip to Content

 3. Brussels Sprouts

-Ok, ok … so they aren’t much to look at.
-But with the right preparation, brussels sprouts can be quite delicious – not to mention low in calories.
+OK, OK … so they aren’t much to look at.
+But with the right preparation, brussels sprouts are delicious — not to mention low in calories.

-“The vitamins, minerals and fiber found in brussels sprouts can help you do everything from fight the common cold to improve bone health,” said Krautkramer.
-“A half-cup of brussels sprouts can provide half of your daily recommended amount of vitamin C.”
+“The vitamins, minerals, and fiber found in brussels sprouts can help you do everything from fight the common cold to improve bone health,” Krautkramer says.
+“A half cup of brussels sprouts can provide half of your daily recommended amount of vitamin C.”

 What are you waiting for?
 Give brussels sprouts a try for added protection against: